Window Treatments for Home Staging

 • If you want to direct a buyer’s attention to a great view outside, hang curtains that're the same color as the wall.
 This will give the illusion of more space in a room as well.

 • Consider the mood you want to create in each room.
-For instance, if you're going for an elegant feel in the master bedroom, go ahead and stage it with window coverings made from luxurious and smooth fabrics.
+For instance, if you're going for an elegant feel in the master bedroom, stage it with window coverings made from luxurious and smooth fabrics.

 • In tiny rooms, don't overwhelm the space with oppressive window treatments.

-• If the scale of a room is large overall, use window coverings that complement that grander feel.
+• For large rooms, use window coverings that'll complement that grander feel.

 Return from window treatments to home page